Edible Ground Cover: 11 Plants That Will Foodscape Your Yard or Garden

 Experienced vegetable gardeners will already understand how quickly pumpkin vines can spread.
 These massive plants need plenty of space to grow along the ground, with their large leaves creating a shady cover over the soil.
 While not traditionally used as a ground cover, pumpkins fit the definition, so why not give them a try?

 Pumpkins are the perfect vegetable to cover wide open spaces in your garden.
-When controlled, they can grow successfully in small gardens too.
+When pumpkins are fertilized properly and controlled, they can grow successfully in small gardens too.
 But, they will need to be watched with a close eye, as they tend to jump from bed to bed, spreading as far as they possibly can.
 They also like to climb structures and need to be kept away from anything you don’t want covered in pumpkin vines.

 Despite these downsides, pumpkins are great fun to grow.
 Given a full sun position, lots of water, and plenty of fertilizer, your edible ground cover will give you more produce than you know what to do with.
 There are also many varieties to choose from – the classic Halloween ‘Autumn Gold’ or giant pumpkin varieties are crowd favorites.